Application: Stochastic Processes#

 The final transition matrix \Pi^n is equal to \tilde{\Pi}^{n} for the first and last rows, and \tilde{\Pi}^{n}/2 for all other rows.
 The base case for the recursion is:

-This procedure can be implemented in a function rouwenhorst(n, rho, sd_log_y)
+This procedure can be implemented in a function rouwenhorst(n, rho, sd_log_y) which returns a transition matrix and a grid for \log y.

 Let’s get to it: